 Missions is not about you.

 To some of you, that may sound a little harsh.
 And for others, you may completely agree.
 Whatever the case, I had an opportunity this past weekend to speak at a conference on the topic of God’s mission, particularly as it relates to work overseas.
 In preparation, I pulled together some thoughts on the motivation behind international mission work and thought it fitting to post those here.
-The topic is just too big to discuss in one post, so I will use this first point to look at what missions is not about.
+The topic is just too big to discuss in one post, so I will use this first one to look at what missions is not about.
 Next time, we will look at what it is about.

 When I was 14 years old, I got news of my first “missions trip,” as we call them.
 It was a 2-week trip to the Dominican Republic and Haiti.
 I can remember the discussion about the trip being centered more on the fact that it was in the Caribbean than any form of gospel proclamation.
 Furthermore, I had never really been anywhere at that point in my life.
 The whole idea sounded exciting.
 And, while my family was too poor for us to hop on a plane and go to the Bahamas, I could get to the Caribbean this way, and then I, too, would have stories of an adventure.